matheusschreiber/speedbump-detector-project/README.md

 > [Instructions on how to use the script on COCO](/script_coco/COCO_GETTING_STARTED.md)

+In order to use the COCO images, is necessary to pre filter them, with scaling to fit a dimensions bound.
+The current bound is set to 640 pixels minimum on both dimensions.
+Those images that are too tiny get discarted.

 ### Templates

 The template images where acquired via public access, and have the following properties:

+#### Speed bump sign

 - Dimensions: 70x70 pixels
 - Color: yellow/orange
 - Shape: rectangle/diamond
 - File: ppm (Portable Pixmap Format)

+#### Othe types of signs

+- Dimensions: 70x70 pixels
+- Color: white/red
+- Shape: round/octagonal
+- File: ppm (Portable Pixmap Format)

-A total of 14 templates where used for this dataset creation
+A total of 14 templates from speed bumps where used for this dataset creation, alogside the other types of signs, it sum up to 29 different templates.

 ### Generating overlapped images for training